nodejs/node/doc/api/tls.md

 can be used when creating a TLS Server to specify the list of names of supported curves to use, see [`tls.createServer()`][] for more info.

-Perfect forward secrecy was optional up to TLSv1.2, but it is not optional for TLSv1.3, because all TLSv1.3 cipher suites use ECDHE.
+Perfect forward secrecy was optional up to TLSv1.2.
+As of TLSv1.3, (EC)DHE is always used (with the exception of PSK-only connections).

 ### ALPN and SNI